How to Create Video Content Faster With Flixier

 It’s also a known fact that video is great for SEO, with Google often displaying relevant YouTube videos higher than articles in the search results.
 On top of that, embedding videos in your articles will improve your page ranking as well since videos tend to grab people’s attention and keep them on the page a lot longer.

-Well, at Flixier, one of our goals is to help lower the barrier of entry for video content creation and make it easier for people to edit and publish video.
-That’s why, in this week’s blog post, we’ve decided to give you seven tips that will help you create videos faster and increase your company’s video output:
+Well, with Flixier, one of our goals is to help lower the barrier of entry for video content creation and make it easier for people to edit and publish video.
+That’s why, in this week’s blog post, we’ve decided to give you five tips that will help you create videos faster and increase your company’s video output:

 1. Write a script